pingywon/Connected-Patient-Analytics-Platform/README.md

 ## How it works

-### Input: ResMed SD-card archive
+### Input: SD-card archive

-The app expects a ZIP produced from the root of a ResMed AirSense 11 SD card.
+The app expects a ZIP produced from the root of a CPAP SD card.
 The archive is inventoried for:

 | Path / family            | Purpose                                                           |
 | ------------------------ | ----------------------------------------------------------------- |